vonKristoff/phantom-bookmarks/readme.md

 Again, I was not trying to be a maverick - but general time didn't allow me to switch clothes quick enough to employ your Google standards.

+might not have enough code comments - trying to get this to you ASAP

 Thanks for your time!